siam9192/Car-rental-reversion-system/README.md

 - command (npm install) for install all package of this file

-- declare (DATABASE_URL) variable on .env file others important  variable is already declared on .env file
+- declare (DATABASE_URL) variable on .env file others required  variable  already declared on .env file

 - Now command ( npm run start:dev ) for run the server